100 Notable alumni of

 -

-Seth Adham Curry is an American professional basketball player for the Brooklyn Nets of the National Basketball Association (NBA).
+Seth Adham Curry is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
 He played college basketball for one year at Liberty University before transferring to Duke.
 He is the son of former NBA player Dell Curry and the younger brother of NBA player Stephen Curry.
-He currently ranks sixth in NBA history in career three-point field goal percentage.
+He currently ranks seventh in NBA history in career three-point field goal percentage.

 -